propelorm/Propel/cookbook/user-contributed-behaviors.markdown

 * [PropelEventBundle](https://bitbucket.org/glorpen/glorpenpropeleventbundle) Add a way of using Symfony2 DIC in Propel model classes through events.

-* [TaggableBehaviorBundle](https://bitbucket.org/glorpen/taggablebehaviorbundle) A behavior and a widget for propel 1.6 and Symfony2 to tag your objects.
+* [TaggableBehaviorBundle](https://bitbucket.org/glorpen/taggablebehaviorbundle) A behavior and a widget for propel 1.6 and Symfony2.0 to tag your objects.

+* [TaggableBehaviorBundle](https://github.com/vbardales/PropelTaggableBehaviorBundle.git) A behavior for propel 1.6 and Symfony2.1 to tag your objects, supporting i18n.